JuliaGeo/GRIBDatasets.jl/README.md

 ```
 ## Opening issues:
 GRIB format files may have a (very) large amount of different shapes. `GRIBDatasets` might not work for your specific edge case.
 If this happens, please open an issue, if possible providing the file triggering the bug.

+## Missing windows support
+This package currently doesn't work on Windows.
+See issue GRIB.jl for more information https://github.com/weech/GRIB.jl/issues/14